AsiyahSpeight/AsiyahSpeight/README.md

 ## 📊 At a Glance

 - 🎓 B.S. in Data Science, Chapman University (2025)
+- 🎓 M.S. in Applied Data Science (In Progress), University of San Diego
 - 📄 Published ML & NLP Research
 - 🧠 Machine Learning | NLP | SQL | Data Analytics
 - 📈 Experience working with datasets ranging from 7,500 to 500,000+ records